 The decision to allow a child to bring money to school rests between the child and their parent(s)/ guardian(s).
 As a school, we want to minimize the risks of any loss or theft of money for our students and their families.
 As a school, there is nothing that we would be selling to students that would require more than a few dollars unless formal communication is sent home.
-Any fees applicable to their child can be verified and paid on School Cash Online.
+Any fees applicable to their child can be verified and paid on Rycor through the Parent Portal.